 The Application for a Place on the Ballot must be completed, signed, notarized, and filed during the filing period that is specified by state law.
-For this election, the first day to file for a place on the ballot is Wednesday, January 17, 2024, and the last day to file is Friday, February 16, 2024, at 5:00 p.m.
+For this election, the first day to file for a place on the ballot is Wednesday, January 15, 2025, and the last day to file is Friday, February 14, 2025, at 5:00 p.m.
 Please note that each application must be carefully reviewed to determine whether the application complies with the Election Code requirements as to content.
 Any defective applications will be rejected, and a new application must be submitted in its place.
 Because state law prohibits the acceptance of late applications, I strongly encourage you to file your Application for a Place on the Ballot as soon as practicable to allow sufficient time for this review.

 There are four (4) ways to file your forms: in person, by regular mail, by email, by fax.
 If you choose to file by regular mail, email, or fax, you must have the application notarized before you file.
 If you choose to file in person, the City of Daingerfield will provide notary services to you at no cost.
+Physical address for filing in person: Email address for f amanda.sanders@cityofdaingerfield.com

-Physical address for filing in person:
+Email address for filing by email: